2025–2026 Canadian boycott of the United States: Boycott of travel to the US

-The boycott also includes travel to the United States.
+"Canadian-resident return trips from the United States totalled 29.1 million, down 25.4%.
+By contrast, overseas trips by Canadian residents were up 9.2% compared with 2024, to 14.2 million."
+A study based on cell-phone data, on the other hand, estimated that travel was down 42% during the year from April 2025 to March 2026 in comparison to the year from April 2024 to March 2025.
+The authors took their results to show that "when Canadians travel to the U.S., they are visiting fewer locations and staying for less time than they used to."

+In 2025, Canadians spent C$3.3bn less in the US than in 2024, and their spending in countries other than the US and Canada increased by C$3.6bn.
+The US spending dropped from C$22.1bn to C$18.8bn.
+Compared to 2024, Canadian international travel increased by 14% (to Europe) and 17% (to Asia).

 Canadian tourists spent $20.5 billion USD in the United States in 2024, with 20.4 million Canadians visiting the country.

 In mid February, an Angus Reid survey found that 48% of respondents had already "or [were] seriously likely to" cancel or delay plans to travel to the US.
 In late February, another survey found that, of the 20% of Quebecers who had plans to travel to the US in 2025, 45% had either already cancelled or intended to cancel their trip.
 This represents an estimated $3 billion CAD economic loss for the US.
 Bookings for leisure travel to the US by flight was 40% lower in February 2025 than February 2024.
 However, in terms of actual travel rather than bookings, return trips by Canadians to the United States by air were near constant (2.4% lower in February 2025 than February 2024).
 Return trips by car by Canadians to the US were 23% lower than in February 2024, dropping from 1.5m to 1.2m.
 In polling conducted in late February, Abacus Data found that of the 32% of Canadians who were planning to travel to the US in 2025, 56% had either cancelled their trip or modified it in favour of a destination other than the US, with an additional 26% "considering [their] options" or saying they "could" change their travel plans.